MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/serialization.md

 ms.date: 08/15/2024
 ms.service: semantic-kernel
 ---
-# Serialization of your data model to and from different stores (Experimental)
+# Serialization of your data model to and from different stores (Preview)

 ::: zone pivot="programming-language-csharp"